-When a foster mom is willing to face the frequent visits to the courtroom advocating for a child who is not her own, yet she treats him as such while he’s in her care.
-She spends evenings pouring over homework that seems impossible to her child and is steadfast until it is mastered.
-Remaining on her knees, praying for that prodigal child, and believing that one day they will find their way home.
-“I think in a lot of ways unconditional love is a myth.
-My mom’s the only reason I know it’s a real thing.”
-Conor Oberst
+When a foster mom is willing to face the frequent visits to the courtroom advocating for a child who is not her own, she treats him as such while he’s in her care.
+She spends evenings pouring over homework that seems impossible for her child and is steadfast until mastered.
+Remaining on her knees, praying for that prodigal child and believing that one day they will find their way home.

 Is always hopeful, and endures through every circumstance.

-Discovering her child is the target of bullying and acting to protect.
-Begin the difficult motherhood transition from protecting to preparing, letting the hard knocks hit enough so adulthood will be successful.
-Providing constant reinforcement to the doubtful child to help them believe no matter what the challenge, they can.
-“All that I am or hope to be I owe to my angel mother.
-I remember my mother’s prayers and they have always followed me.
-They have clung to me all my life” Abraham Lincoln
+Discovering her child is the target of bullying and acting to protect her.
+Beginning the difficult motherhood transition from protecting to preparing, letting the hard knocks hit enough so adulthood will be successful.
+Providing constant reinforcement to the doubtful child to help them believe they can no matter what the challenge.

 But love will last forever!

 Woodrow Wilson got it right when he made this American declaration; a mother is worthy of honor.
-The countless acts and frequent sacrifices remain unrecognized; the long days and short nights in a mother’s life are vital to building the next generation.
+The countless acts and frequent sacrifices often remain unrecognized.
+The long days and short nights in a mother’s life are vital to building the next generation.
 The love they display daily is the backbone of healthy children.
 It is also the purest form of a loving God portrayed to us.

-So this second Sunday in May celebrate the moms in your life doing the job many shy away from.
-Let them know you see her, you treasure her, and for her you are thankful.
+So this second Sunday in May, celebrate the moms in your life doing the job many shy away from.
+Let them know you see her, you treasure her and are thankful for her.